 Urinary tract stone disease, from now on will be abbreviated as UTS, is the formation of stones caused by the deposition of substances contained in the urine in excessive amounts or due to other factors that affect the substance's solubility.
 Since ancient times, humans have suffered UTS; this is evidenced by the known presence of urinary tract stones in Egyptian mummies dating from 4800 years BC.
 The father of medicine, Hippocrates, wrote four centuries BC about kidney stones with kidney abscesses and gout [1].
-The kidney stones prevalence in Indonesia ranges from 0.1% to 1.2%, with an average of 0.6% [2].
+The kidney stones prevalence in Indonesias anges from 0.1% to 1.2%, with an average of 0.6% [2].
 Intrinsic and extrinsic factors influence the formation of UTS.
 Intrinsic factors are heredity, age and gender, while extrinsic factors are geography, climate and weather factors, amount of water consumed, diet/diet, occupation, obesity, and diabetes [3].
-UTS recurrence rate in one year is 15-17%, 4 -5 years 50%, ten years 75% and 95-100% in 20-25 years.
+UTS recurrence rate in one year is 15-17%, 4-5 years 50%, ten years 75% and 95-100% in 20-25 years.
 If UTS recurs, there can be an increase in mortality and an increase in treatment costs.
-UTS manifestations can take the form of mild to severe pain and complications such as urosepsis and kidney failure[4].
+UTS manifestations can take the form of mild to severe pain and complications such as urosepsis and kidney failure [4].
 UTS can cause an emergency when the stone descends in the collecting system and can cause abnormalities such as renal collecting or infection in urinary tract obstruction [5].
 The disorder causes pain due to dilatation of the occluded system with stretching of pain receptors and local irritation of the ureteral wall or renal pelvis wall accompanied by oedema and release of pain mediators.
-Recurrent attacks of colic often accompany approximately 60-70% stones of that descend spontaneously.
+Recurrent attacks of colic often accompany 60-70% of stones that descend spontaneously.
 One of the complications of urinary tract stones is impaired kidney function, marked by an increase in blood urea and creatinine levels.
 These disorders vary from a mild stage to the onset of uremia syndrome and kidney failure.
 When the situation is at an advanced stage, it can even lead to death [6].
 Given many sufferers and the problems that UTS can cause, the authors are interested in studying more deeply the characteristics of UTS sufferers at the Universitas Kristen Indonesia (UKI) General Hospital in 2014 - 2016.
-Based on the background above, the problems answered in this study are a) What are the characteristics of patients with Urinary Tract Stones in inpatients at the UKI General Hospital in 2015 - 2016?; and b) What are the risk factors for Urinary Tract Stones in inpatients at the UKI General Hospital in 2015 - 2016?.
-To know the characteristics of patients with urinary tract stones in inpatients at the UKI General Hospital in 2015 - 2016?.
+Based on the background above, the problem answered in this study are a) What are the characteristics of patients with Urinary Tract Stones in inpatients 4 the UKI General Hospital in 2015 - 2016?; and b) What are the risk factors for Urinary Tract Stones in inpatients at the UKI General Hospital 4 2015 - 2016?.
 To know the characteristics of patients with urinary tract stones in inpatients at the UKI General Hospital.